onepanelio/core-docs/docs/reference/workflows/templates.md

     - `select.select` renders a dropdown
     - `textarea.textarea` renders a textarea
 - `options` define options if `type` is `select.select` or `input.radio`
+- `visibility` defines whether the parameter should be visible in Workflow execution form.
+Possible values are:
+    - `public` parameters are visible to every where.
+    - `protected` parameters are visible in Onepanel UI and components like CVAT.
+    - `internal` parameters are visible in Onepanel UI only.
+    - `private` parameters are not visible any where.
+For system use only.

 Example: